|

 and click the Properties Button. |

-Choose if you want the Virtual Phone Book to use a Text file, or an ODBC Database to store the phone numbers.
+Choose to store the Virtual Phone Book in either a Text file, or an ODBC Database.
 By default a Text file named phonebook.txt is selected,

-located in the default NetModem Server installation directory.
+located in the NetModem Server data directory, which is usually

 When choosing to use an ODBC database, the following fields

-appear: Help: Opens a step by step tutorial on creating an ODBC
+appear: Help: Opens a tutorial on creating an ODBC database using

 If NetModem Server is configured to log to an ODBC Database, the same